nus-cs2103/website-base/schedule/week5/commentary-cs2103-fragment.md

 <!-- ---------------------------------------------------------------------------- -->
 {% call topic_preamble("Requirements: Intro", reuse=false) %}

-As you will be dealing with requirements aspects of the tP soon, it's a good time to learn a bit about techniques and tools used for managing requirements.
+As you will be dealing with the _requirements_ aspects of the tP soon, this is a good time to learn a bit about tools and techniques used for managing requirements.
 Let's start with a higher-level introduction first.

 {% endcall %}
 <!-- ---------------------------------------------------------------------------- -->